CSNOG/MFCR-blacklist/README.md

-# IMPORTANT: This project lacks maintenance, don't rely on it
+# ARCHIVED: This project lacks maintenance, don't rely on it

 This repository was started back in 2018 when there was only one blocklist published as a PDF file containing two or three pages.
 It has always been